Sky River Rock Festival

-The Sky River Rock Festival and Lighter Than Air Fair was a historic rock festival first held on a raspberry farm on the Skykomish River outside Sultan, Washington between August 31 and September 2 in 1968.
+The Sky River Rock Festival and Lighter Than Air Fair was a historic American rock festival first held on a raspberry farm on the Skykomish River outside Sultan, Washington, between August 31 and September 2, 1968.
 It was the first multi-day outdoor hippie rock festival at an undeveloped site.
 The line-up included bands like the Grateful Dead, Santana, and others.
-In 1969, the festival was held on Labor Day weekend August 30 to September 1 in Tenino, Washington.
-The final festival took place August 28 to September 8, 1970 in Washougal, Washington.
+In 1969, the festival was held on Labor Day weekend, August 30 to September 1, in Tenino, Washington.
+The final festival took place August 28 to September 8, 1970, in Washougal, Washington.

 1968

-"The Piano Drop": On April 28, 1968, approximately 3,000 fans attended a rock concert at a farm in Duvall, Washington where an upright piano was dropped from a helicopter.
+On April 28, 1968, approximately 3,000 fans attended a rock concert at a farm in Duvall, Washington, where an upright piano was dropped from a helicopter.
 Performances included Country Joe and the Fish.
-This event inspired the Sky River Rock Festival and Lighter Than Air Fair which occurred later that year.
+This event inspired the Sky River Rock Festival and Lighter Than Air Fair, which occurred later that year.

-The first Sky River Rock Festival and Lighter than Air Fair', took place on August 28 through September 3, 1968; the town of Sultan, Washington was visited by approximately 4,000-5,000 young people during the festival.
+The first Sky River Rock Festival and Lighter than Air Fair took place from August 28 through September 3, 1968; the town of Sultan, Washington, was visited by approximately 4,000–5,000 young people during the festival.
 Though the event was ticketed, many people showed up without tickets and snuck in.
 The promoters claimed to have lost $6,000, although proceeds were to be donated to the Mexican American Federation of Washington, the Foundation for American Indian Rights and the Central Area Peace and Improvement Cooperative.
 The Camlin Hotel hosted performers for the festival.

-Bands and musicians scheduled in the lineup were; the Santana, Country Joe and the Fish, Richard Pryor, Dino Valente, Freedom Highway, Blues Feedback, Sandy Bull, Cleanliness and Godliness Skiffle Band, John Fahey, Byron Pope Ensemble, H.P.
-Lovecraft, Pink Floyd (who were on the poster but in Europe at the time and did not play), Country Weather, Easy Chair, Floating Bridge, Steppenwolf, Frumious Bandersnatch, New Lost City Ramblers, It's a Beautiful Day, The Youngbloods, My Indole Ring, Mother Tucker's Yellow Duck, Billy Roberts, Alice Stuart Thomas, Josh White, San Francisco Mime Troupe, Ramblin' Jack Elliot, Juggernaut, Phoenix, Sons of Champlin, Mystic Knights of the Sea, Gale Garnett's band The Gentle Reign (sans Garnett), The Peanut Butter Conspiracy, Marble Farm, The Allman Joys, Black Snake Boogie, Flamin' Groovies, Salvation, Anonymous Artists of America.
-The last day members of the Grateful Dead jammed with James Cotton, Big Mama Thornton, and Billy Roberts.
+Bands and musicians scheduled in the lineup were Santana, Country Joe and the Fish, Richard Pryor, Dino Valente, Freedom Highway, Blues Feedback, Sandy Bull, Cleanliness and Godliness Skiffle Band, John Fahey, Byron Pope Ensemble, H.P.
+Lovecraft, Pink Floyd (who were on the poster but in Europe at the time and did not play), Country Weather, Easy Chair, Floating Bridge, Steppenwolf, Frumious Bandersnatch, New Lost City Ramblers, It's a Beautiful Day, The Youngbloods, My Indole Ring, Mother Tucker's Yellow Duck, Billy Roberts, Alice Stuart Thomas, Josh White, San Francisco Mime Troupe, Ramblin' Jack Elliot, Juggernaut, Phoenix, Sons of Champlin, Mystic Knights of the Sea, Gale Garnett's band The Gentle Reign (sans Garnett), The Peanut Butter Conspiracy, Marble Farm, The Allman Joys, Black Snake Boogie, Flamin' Groovies, Salvation, and Anonymous Artists of America.
+The last day, members of the Grateful Dead jammed with James Cotton, Big Mama Thornton, and Billy Roberts.